 Offering gimmick free parties up and down the UK; Deptford Northern Soul Club is a new breed soul night for the next generation of party goers.
 With the aim to bring Northern Soul back into the conversation of modern dance music; expect fast hard hitting soul stompers, heavy perspiration, dance moves you’ve never seen before and a hangover you’ll want to forget.
 This is the new face of soul brought to you by the next generation, digging through the internet and their parents record collections to bring you a dance music orientated display of the finest trumpets, the heaviest drum breaks and the most deeply heart-wrenching vocals; that you’ve probably heard before.

-Since then the boys played at End of The Road Festival, Norman Jay MBE’s Good Times Goes East party in Hackney and at the Q Awards at the Roundhouse in Camden.
-In November 2017 they went on tour around the UK and Ireland securing them another monthly London based residency.
+Since then the boys played at End of The Road Festival, Norman Jay MBE’s Good Times Goes East party in Hackney and the Q Awards at the Roundhouse in Camden.
+In November 2017 they went on tour around the UK and Ireland.

 The summer of 2018 boasted nights at Corsica Studios - London, Menagerie - Belfast and The Junction - Cambridge, to name a few.
 DNSC also hit the festival circuit to headline the coveted After Dark slot on The Walled Garden stage at Green Man Festival in Wales spinning tunes to well over 1.5k festival goers.

-More recently, the boys took their night to Manchester for a monthly residency at YES, cementing themselves in the north with a massive sell out debut all before heading out on a mini pre NYE tour debuting Brighton, Komedia and iconic East London venue, The Shacklewell Arms.
+The boys took their records up to Manchester to start a monthly residency at YES, cementing themselves in the north with a massive sell out debut all before heading out on a mini pre NYE tour debuting Brighton, Komedia and iconic East London venue, The Shacklewell Arms.
 DNSC also returned to the Roundhouse, Camden to play at the Q Awards with Idles and Wolf Alice.